OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 If your add-in project was created another way, take the following steps.

-1. Create a text file named .eslintrc.json in the root of the project, if there isn't one already there.
+1. In the root of the project, create a text file named .eslintrc.json, if there isn't one already there.
 Be sure it has properties named `plugins` and `extends`, both of type array.
 The `plugins` array should include `"office-addins"` and the `extends` array should include `"plugin:office-addins/recommended"`.
 The following is a simple example.
 Your .eslintrc.json file may have additional properties and additional members of the two arrays.

    ```json
    {